JonathanGrossmanITC/frontend_tips/prettier.md

 After a few seconds, you should have Prettier installed.
 Now, you can make your code, well, prettier!

 You also can set-up Pretter so that it auto-formats each time you save the file.
-To complete that setup, open your settings by pressing Ctrl + or by clicking the `⚙` at the bottom left of VS Code.
+To complete that setup, open your settings by pressing Ctrl + or by clicking the gear ⚙ at the bottom left of VS Code.
 In your VS Code settings, search for "format" and choose "format on save".

 ![extensions tab](/prettier/Capture5.png)